 There are different types:

 We will use 3:1.
-I'll jump ahead: the jam turned out very aromatic and sweet-sour, because gooseberries are sour berries by themselves.
-So, if you want less sourness, you will have to add more sugar and, accordingly, choose a different Gelfix.
+I'll jump ahead: the jam turned out to be very aromatic and sweet-sour, since gooseberries are sour berries by nature.
+So, if you want less sourness, you will have to add more sugar and, accordingly, choose a different GelFix.
 The process will remain unchanged with any combination.

 Желфікс

-Gelfix is a special mixture for quick preparation of jam, preserves, and confiture.
-The main components of Gelfix are pectin (a natural gelling agent primarily obtained from apples or citrus fruits), citric acid, and, depending on the manufacturer, a small amount of auxiliary ingredients.
+GelFix is a special mixture for quick preparation of jam, preserves, and confiture.
+The main components of GelFix are pectin (a natural gelling agent obtained mainly from apples or citrus fruits), citric acid, and, depending on the manufacturer, a small amount of auxiliary ingredients.

-Now that we've sorted that out, let's get to the recipe.
+Now that we've covered that, let's move on to the recipe.

 We need: